kinecosystem/kin-go/README.md

 - `Quarks`: The amount of the payment, in [quarks](https://docs.kin.org/terms-and-concepts#quark).

 Additionally, it has some optional properties:
-- `Channel`: The private key of a channel account to use as the source of the transaction.
-If unset, `sender` will be used as the transaction source.
 - `Invoice`: An [Invoice](https://docs.kin.org/how-it-works#invoices) to associate with this payment.
 Cannot be set if `memo` is set.
 - `Memo` A text memo to include in the transaction.
 Cannot be set if `invoice` is set.
+- `WithSenderCreate()` can be provided to create a token account owned by the destination, if none exist.

 #### Submit an Earn Batch
 The `SubmitEarnBatch` method submits a batch of earns to Agora from a single account.
 It batches the earns into fewer